zainibeats/TrueFA/README.md

-# TrueFA - Secure Offline TOTP Authenticator
+# TrueFA - Secure TOTP Authenticator

-TrueFA is a secure, offline Two-Factor Authentication (2FA) application built with Electron and React.
+TrueFA is a secure, offline Two-Factor Authentication (2FA) application built with Electron, React, and Rust.
 It provides a user-friendly interface for managing TOTP (Time-based One-Time Password) authentication codes while keeping your security tokens encrypted and stored locally.

 ## Features

 - 🔒 Completely offline operation
 - 💾 Encrypted local storage with master password
 - 📷 QR code scanning from screenshots or images
 - 🔐 Secure token storage with AES-256-GCM encryption
+- 🛡️ Native Rust crypto module for enhanced security
+- 🌐 Cross-environment compatibility (works in browser and desktop)
 - 🔄 Auto-cleanup after 5 minutes of inactivity
 - 🔍 Search functionality for accounts
 - 🎯 Use without saving accounts (stateless mode)